nusserstudios/tailbliss/README.md

 <a href="https://www.buymeacoffee.com/nusserstudios" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## Form
 To use the form, visit [FormSubmit.Co](https://formsubmit.co/).
-Locate the contact form in "content/contact.md", and update the form action with the email address you want the form to send to. form action="https://formsubmit.co/changeme@email.com" method="POST"
+Locate the contact form in "content/contact.md", and update the form action with the email address you want on this line: **action="https://formsubmit.co/your@email.com" method="POST"**

 ## Credits